-Every day a new entry with the events of the same day – 100 years ago – will be added.
+Every day the war diary was extended by an entry with the events of the day which took place exactly 100 years ago.

 War Diary of World War One: